When to Use Varnish on Wood Projects

 Workshop woodworking

-• Low VOC Options: Water-based varnishes generally have lower volatile organic compounds (VOC) emissions making them better for the environment and your health.
+• Low VOC Options: Water-based varnishes emit fewer volatile organic compounds.
+Better for indoor air quality and the environment overall.

 The Beauty of Well-Varnished Wood